klm-lab/store/README.md

 * We can convert action to synchronous, but it is not what we want.
 * We can change different part of store, `updateValue` changes `value` and `resetValue` changes another prop.
-But maybe its not what we want
+But maybe it's not what we want
 * We can merge both logic in one action.
 This is the best thing to do here

 Both functions `updateValue` and `resetValue` change the same data `slice.value`.
-That is why we want combine actions. <br>
+That is why we want to combine actions. <br>
-If they does not change same, we can chain like you want even with async, no risk at all.
+If they do not change same property, we can chain like we want even with async, no risk at all.
 But in our case, using chain give this result

 ```js